anonheregg/TinyGoogle/README.md

 3.Final ranking part of the program that choose the related things in the internet(internet.txt file) and result it as the outputs to user.

 # RUN in your machine:
-To run in your machine just get the whole folder and run that source file named="algo.cpp"
+To run in your machine just get the whole folder and run that source file named="algo.cpp" or you could just run that bat file(algo.bat) to run the whole thing